SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 - Migration using a proxy is supported from DataMiner 10.4.6 onwards<!-- RN 39313 -->.

-- If an element with a logger table is stopped when starting the migration the data of that element will not be migrated.
+- If you start the migration while an element with a logger table is stopped, the data of that element will not be migrated.

 In addition, the following **other limitations** currently apply: